Grant Amato: Trial

 Amato's trial began on July 15, 2019.
 Before people testified, crime scene analysts on behalf of the prosecution attempted to show things that were out of place, but Amato's attorney questioned when they realized he was the main suspect and if that could have affected the examination.
 On August 9, individuals were asked to testify as part of the penalty phase, with three people testifying on each side's behalf.
 Grant's brother Jason testified against him.
-The state of Florida told the sitting judge that they intended to seek the death penalty, but the 12 jurors did not unanimously agree on giving Amato the death penalty.
-This translated to an automatic sentence of life in prison without the possibility of parole.
+The state of Florida informed the judge that they intended to seek the death penalty.
+The jury did not unanimously agree to sentence Amato to death, however, resulting in an automatic sentence of life in prison without the possibility of parole.
 On August 12, Amato was found guilty of all three counts of first-degree murder, receiving a life sentence for each.
 When asked if he felt remorse, Amato responded with, "My family has been blaming me for months for ruining their lives, stealing, and not following the rules of the home, so I might as well be blamed for this too."

+Life in prison

+In 2025, it was revealed Amato had been exchanging romantic text messages through a smuggled phone with Victoria Goodwin, the wife of Ghost Adventures star Aaron Goodwin, who had disclosed her plans to Amato to hire a hitman to murder her husband.

+In media

+Amato's case was the subject of "Ctrl+Alt+Desire," a three-part docuseries directed by Colin Archdeacon that premiered on Paramount+ on April 16, 2024 and broadcast on April 7, 2025 on BBC Player under the title "The Man Who Murdered His Family".
+The documentary chronicles Amato's obsession with a Bulgarian cam model, his theft of approximately $200,000 from his family, and the subsequent murders.
+Archdeacon spent four years filming and interviewing Amato, gaining unprecedented access that included prison phone calls.
+Former CBS News president Susan Zirinsky served as executive producer on the project.

+The case was also featured in an episode of the true crime series "Killer Cases" titled "Murder and the Sex Cam Model" (Season 2, Episode 2), which aired on February 25, 2022.